All Episodes

 That's the damn problem here.

-90% of the journalism people around here support dictatorships and people that and the statists and the big government crowd.
+90% of the journalism people around here support dictatorships and people and the statists and the big government crowd.

 That's the problem with you people.

-That's that's who you support.
+That's who you support.

 That's who you give a wide birth to.